Turk (rapper): Career

-His debut album Young & Thuggin' became a Top 10 hit on the Billboard 200.
-After the split of the Hot Boys in 2001 and his departure from Cash Money in 2003, he signed a deal with producer Ke'Noe at Laboratory Recordz and released two albums Raw & Uncut and Penitentiary Chances.
+Turk's debut studio album, Young & Thuggin' (2001) peaked at number nine on the Billboard 200.
+After the split of the Hot Boys in 2001, he departed from Cash Money in 2003 and he signed a recording contract with producer Ke'Noe through his label, Laboratory Recordz.
+His second and third albums, Raw & Uncut (2003) and Penitentiary Chances (2004) were released independently by Entertainment One Music.
 In 2005, Turk was convicted on federal charges of being a felon in possession of a firearm, a fugitive from justice in possession of a firearm, and an unlawful user addicted to a controlled substance in possession of a firearm.
 The charges arose from the shooting of a Memphis, Tennessee police officer in early 2004.
 He was sentenced to 10 years of incarceration.
 In 2006, he entered an Alford plea in Tennessee state court to second-degree attempted murder, based on the same incident, and was sentenced to 14 years imprisonment.